vdavez/codingforlawyers/_chapters/ch1.md

 But, what if you wanted your pattern to match "552a" *and* "552".
 In other words, you don't *necessarily* want any letters to come after the numbers.
 To do this, the question mark metacharacter (`?`) comes into play.
 Here, you could simply write `552a?`, which means that the "a" is optional.
 By using parentheses for grouping, you can supercharge the use of the `?`.
 For example, you could write `(\d+)(\w+)?`, which would cover "552", "552a", and "2000bb".
 By grouping the repeating alphanumeric characters represented by `\w` and putting a question mark afterward, you can basically make all of the letters optional.

+Finally, as will be useful when we assemble our regular expression identifying matching portions of the Code, we can indicate spaces within our expression with `\s`.
+Pairing together `\s` with the optional metacharacter (`?`) allows us to account for unforeseen formatting in the citation (e.g. we want to match `5 U.S.C. § 552 (2006)` as well as `5 U.S.C. §552 (2006)`, just in case).

 ### Assembling the United States Code

 Believe it or not, we know everything to represent the minimal citation to a section in the United States Code (and even more complicated ones!).
 Let's return to the 4 minimum components of the citation: